 ISM antenna refers to antennas designed to operate in the Industrial, Scientific and Medical (ISM) radio bands, which covers a wide range of radio frequencies(RF) that they are now famously used for a huge range of shortrange wireless communication devices.
+These lincese-free frequency bands for low-power wireless communication, which are usually used for IoT devices, Industrial auotomation, Telemetry, Smart metering, RFID, LoRaWAN, WIFI, Bluetooth and some relative wireless applications.

 The key ISM Bands :